bpmn-io/bpmn-js/README.md

-# bpmn-js - BPMN 2.0 diagrams for the web
+# bpmn-js - BPMN 2.0 for the web

 bpmn-js is the BPMN 2.0 diagram modeling and rendering toolkit that powers [bpmn.io](http://bpmn.io).